ftsrg/ingraph/README.md

 ### Eclipse

-1. Start with Eclipse Modeling.
+1. It is recommended to start with the **Eclipse IDE for Java Developers** distribution.
-1. Install the **Xtend IDE** and the **Xtext SDK** from the Mars/Neon update site.
+1. Install the following from your the update site of your Eclipse release (e.g. the Neon update site).
-1. Go to the **Eclipse Marketplace**, e.g. the **Buildship: Eclipse Plug-ins for Gradle**.
-You may also want to install the Eclipse Groovy tooling from <https://github.com/groovy/groovy-eclipse/wiki> to provide an editor for the `.gradle` configuration files.
+    * **Xtend IDE**
+    * **Xtext SDK**
+    * **EMF - Eclipse Modeling Framework Xcore SDK**
 1. Import the project with **Import...** | **Gradle** | **Gradle Project**, select the directory of this repository.
 When prompted whether to overwrite the existing project files, click **Keep**.
 This is required for the Modeling and VIATRA projects, as they require custom natures to work properly.

+If you do not have Buildship: go to the **Eclipse Marketplace**, e.g. the **Buildship: Eclipse Plug-ins for Gradle**.
+You may also want to install the Eclipse Groovy tooling from <https://github.com/groovy/groovy-eclipse/wiki> to provide an editor for the `.gradle` configuration files.

 #### How to update the EMF model